 The large array of color choices Slider produces is only one advantage offered.
 The fairly new crappie Double Light Wire crappie Slider head makes getting lures back from a hang-up much easier.
-The and is easily bent back into shape after being retrieved.
+The light wire hook straightens when pressure is applied and is easily bent back into shape after being retrieved.
 However, the hook is strong enough to hold a fish without straightening so crappie anglers have the best of two worlds- the hook is easily removed from limbs, etc. and the thin wire penetrates the mouth of the fish quickly.

-Light line, a Slider crappie lure and a Double Light Wire Crappie frying pan.

-Slider is always a recipe for putting slab crappie in the
+Light line, a Slider crappie lure and a Double Light Wire Crappie Slider is always a recipe for putting slab crappie in the frying pan.